-- Continue to educate our public, our employees, contractors and municipalities on the impact that all of us can have to decrease the harmful pollutants stormwater carries to our waterways. - Develop a brochure to educate restaurant professionals on practices that they can implement to reduce stormwater pollution. - Continue to examine more effective ways to educate the public on stormwater pollution.
+- Continue to educate our public, our employees, contractors, and municipalities on the impact that all of us can have to decrease the harmful pollutants stormwater carries to our waterways. - Increase the sharing of information on social media regarding stormwater and related water quality topics. - Integrate MS4 program training into existing County employee training days for relevant staff. - Continue to examine more effective ways to educate the public on stormwater pollution.